-Session Details Standards Common Standards Employability Skills Core ELA Session One: My Brand Students learn that they have their own personal brand and that the brand they build today will reflect on them in the future.
+Session Details Personal Finance Literacy Standards Employability Skills OK ELA Session One: My Brand NA Information Use Grades 6-8 Students learn that they have their own personal brand and that the brand they build today will reflect on them in the future.
 They examine well-known logos to learn how individuals and companies create their brands and build their reputations.
 They assess their personal characteristics to define their own brands and then develop logos to represent themselves.
-Objectives: Students will: Describe the elements of a brand Recognize the ability of personal branding to build a positive reputation, NA Information Use • Organizes information based on clear patterns. • Applies information to complete tasks Grade 6 RI.6.4 RI.6.7 SL.6.1-2 SL.6.4-5 L.6.1-6 Grade 7 RI.7.4 SL.7.1-2 SL.7.4-5 L.7.1-6 Grade 8 RI.
-8.4 SL.8.1-2 SL.8.4-5 for their personal life as well as for their future career Design a logo that expresses their personal brand Session Two: Career Paths and Clusters Students are introduced to the 16 career clusters and the pathways through them.
+Objectives: Students will: Describe the elements of a brand Recognize the ability of personal branding to build a positive reputation, for their personal life as well as for their future career Design a logo that expresses their personal brand IVA Organizes information based on clear patterns.
+Applies information to complete tasks 6-8.4.R.1 6-8.4.R.2.
+6-8.4.R.4 6-8.5.R.2 6-8.4.W.1 6-8.5.W.1 6-8.5.W.7 6-8.7.W Session Two: Career Paths and Clusters Students are introduced to the 16 career clusters and the pathways through them.
 They take a career interest survey and learn about potential jobs within their preferred clusters.
 They then share job information with other members of the class and discuss the importance of all jobs within a community.
 Objectives: Students will: Define careers cluster.
-Identify jobs in specific career clusters to explore further Recognize the interconnectivity and FL.1.1 Using decision-making models, evaluate how career choices, educational/vocational preparation, skills, and entrepreneurship affect income and standard of living Information Use Organizes information based on clear patterns.
+Identify jobs in specific career clusters to explore further Recognize the interconnectivity and value of all types of jobs FL.1.1 Using decision-making models, evaluate how career choices, educational/vocational preparation, skills, and entrepreneurship affect income and standard of living.
+Information Use Organizes information based on clear patterns.
 Applies information to complete tasks Interpersonal Skills Respects individual differences.
 Responds well to feedback.
 Asks questions to complete tasks.
-Grade 6 RI.6.1,4,7 SL.6.1-2 SL.6.4-5 L.6.1-6 Grade 7 RI.7.1,4 SL.7.1-2 SL.7.4 L.7.1-6 Grade 8 RI.8.1 RI.8.4 SL.8.1-2 SL.8.4 L.8.1-6
+Grades 6-8 6-8.4.R.1 6-8.4.R.2.
+6-8.4.R.4 6-8.5.R.2 6-8.4.W.1 6-8.5.W.1 6-8.5.W.7 6-8.7.W